JohnZaatra/maze-game/README.md

 ## Project Context and Significance

 This project was developed as part of my final course project in the fourth semester of my Information and System Engineering degree at Ben Gurion University in the Negev, Israel.
-It has been an incredibly valuable experience, not only in applying the knowledge I gained throughout my studies but also in developing a deep understanding of software design, algorithms, and the integration of complex systems.
-Throughout this project, I had the opportunity to sharpen my skills in Java development, problem-solving, and working with technologies like JavaFX for the graphical user interface.
-This project has allowed me to demonstrate my ability to think critically and creatively to develop efficient solutions.
-By integrating diverse elements such as algorithmic problem solving, client-server architecture, and data compression, this project exemplifies my readiness to contribute effectively to real-world challenges.
-I believe the skills I have developed here will be a strong asset to any team, and I am eager to bring my passion for technology and innovation to new opportunities in the field.
+It has been an incredibly rewarding experience, allowing me to apply theoretical knowledge in practical scenarios and develop a deeper understanding of software design and implementation.
+Through this project, I honed my skills in Java programming, client-server architecture, and algorithm development.
+Working on features such as maze generation, search algorithms, GUI design, and data compression provided me with a comprehensive understanding of problem-solving and efficient system design.
+This project serves as a testament to my technical abilities, creativity, and dedication to quality software engineering.
+By integrating these diverse elements into a single cohesive project, I demonstrated my ability to think critically and work effectively on complex systems.
+I believe this experience exemplifies my readiness to contribute meaningfully to professional development teams, and I am eager to bring this knowledge and passion to new opportunitiesץ